La Arrolladora Banda El Limón

-La Arrolladora Banda El Limón de René Camacho, or simply La Arrolladora, is a Mexican banda from Mazatlán, Sinaloa.
+La Arrolladora Banda El Limón de Leon Larregui, or simply La Arrolladora, is a Mexican banda from Mazatlán, Sinaloa.
 In 1997 they signed with Sony Music Latin.
 In 2003, they switched labels and signed with Disa Records.

 History

-Banda El Limón was formed in 1965 in El Limón de los Peraza, Sinaloa by Pedro Aramburo, Encarnación Peraza, Lino Quintero, Carlos Peraza and Pedro Peraza.
-The Banda began performing in the port of Mazatlán, and in 1976, Salvador Lizárraga assumed the direction of the Banda.
+Banda El Limón was formed in 1965 in El Limón de los Peraza, Sinaloa, by Pedro Aramburo, Encarnación Peraza, Lino Quintero, Carlos Peraza and Pedro Peraza.
+The banda began performing in the port of Mazatlán, and in 1976, Salvador Lizárraga assumed the direction of the banda.

-In 1997, internal conflicts arose in the Banda, as René Camacho assumed the temporary direction while Salvador Lizárraga was recovering from a stroke.
-The disputes between Camacho and Lizárraga led to the division of the Banda in two: René Camacho recruited many members of the Banda and founded La Arrolladora Banda El Limón, while the members who remained with Lizárraga continued performing as La Original Banda El Limón.
-Since both bandas are very popular, often with the same crowd, René Camacho's banda is referred to simply as “La Arrolladora” to avoid confusion.
+In 1997, internal conflicts arose in the banda, as René Camacho assumed the temporary direction while Salvador Lizárraga was recovering from a stroke.
+The disputes between Camacho and Lizárraga led to the division of the banda in two: René Camacho recruited many members of the Banda and founded La Arrolladora Banda El Limón, while the members who remained with Lizárraga continued performing as La Original Banda El Limón.
+Since both bandas are very popular, often with the same crowd, René Camacho's banda is referred to simply as "La Arrolladora" to avoid confusion.